mclaure/MEng-Module-1/README.md

 4) Local Consequences: Any future change into the Calculator methods won't impact entire functionality
 5) Duplication: There are an small "duplication between "showResult" and "showMessage" methods
 6) Symmetry: Calculator's methods are intended to follow a balanced symmetry (all methods have same parameters and same life-time)
-7) Declarative Expression: The program it-self is intended to express their purpose by its own
+7) Declarative Expression: The program it-self is intended to express its purpose by its own
 8) Rate of Change: The elements have not explicit code separation by change rate

 Reference: